pwr-Solaar/Solaar/docs/rules.md

 Note that this only works for **diverted** keys or buttons, including diverted Gn, Mn, and MR keys.

 Solaar can also create special notifications in response to mouse movements on some mice.
-Setting `Key/Button Diversion` for a key or button causes the key or button to create a `Mouse Gesture` notification for the period that the key or button is depressed.
+Setting `Key/Button Diversion` for a key or button to Mouse Gestures causes the key or button to create a `Mouse Gesture` notification for the period that the key or button is depressed.
 Moving the mouse creates a mouse movement event.
 Stopping the mouse for a little while and moving it again creates another mouse movement event.